sakthilkv/sakthilkv/README.md

 ## About Me

 - 🔭 I do competitive programming.
-- 🧠 I'm currently learning Angular
+- 🧠 I'm currently learning Angular and Ruby on Rails
 - 🌐 I'm interested in developing softwares and system design.
 - 📚 MVC Enthusiast